-Make new Skills instead.
-There's a Game in this Book provided a list of Skills, which we've taken the courtesy to reproduce in the following section (while adding a few suggested additions to aid in most scenarios).
-Use these to get your ideas flowing for the kinds of Skills you want to include in your game -- you don't have to include them all, but it's probably not a bad idea to allow most off them as optional Skills in case your players have specific situations in mind where these Skills are actually appropriate.
+While Attributes are the innate physcial stats for your characters, Skills are stats and abilities they've trained in over time.
+There's a Game in this Book provided a comprehensive listing of Skills, (more than you might need), and we've taken the liberty of listing a fine selection of those Skills here (while adding a few suggested additions to aid in most scenarios).
+Use these to get your ideas flowing for the kinds of Skills you want to include in your game -- you don't have to include them all, but it's probably not a bad idea to allow most off them as optional Skills in case your players have specific situations in mind where these abilities are actually appropriate.

 For example, an easy situation to envisions is a player in a modern setting wanting to take Ride (a horse-based Skill).
 While some of us can ride horses now, there is probably a good portion of the population that has never ridden a horse (especially in a situation other than a birthday party pony ride).
 For most characters in a modern setting, Ride doesn't need to be on the sheet, so don't include it (just let your players choose it and write it in if need be).
+Or maybe they want to be able to ride motorcycles (which is different from both riding a horse and driving a car).
+Maybe you need to add Drive Cycle to your list.
+Think through these possibilities and be ready to add some suggestion your players might make.